The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 8 – TRANSFER TO KLONG KHONG BEACH, KOH LANTA

-On Day 8 of your Thailand tour plan, transfer from Railay to laid-back Klong Khong Beach on Koh Lanta via the Princess Ferry (and then continue by minivan to your accommodations).
-Once you get checked in at your Koh Lanta hotel, head straight for the beach.
-Known as a ‘hippie beach,’ the shore is lined with Bob Marley-inspired bars that offer good happy hour deals and a front row seat for the dazzling Koh Lanta sunsets.
+On Day 8 of your Thailand tour plan, transfer from Railay to Koh Lanta via the Princess Ferry (and then continue by minivan to Klong Khong Beach).
+Once you get checked in at your Koh Lanta hotel, head straight for the beach!
+Known as a ‘hippie beach,’ the shore is lined with Bob Marley-inspired bars that offer good happy hour deals and a front row seat for dazzling Koh Lanta sunsets.

-Sip a few cocktails (but steer clear of the Bang Lassi!) with your feet in the sand, then pick one of the waterfront restaurants for a meal with a sea view.
+Sip a cold beverage (but steer clear of the Bhang Lassi!) with your feet in the sand, then pick one of the beachfront restaurants for dinner.

 DAY 9 – KOH LANTA 4-ISLAND TOUR